 - You cannot set the oven for cooking until the oven is cool enough for the door to unlock. - While the oven is self-cleaning, you can press the CLOCK pad to display the time of day.
-To return to the clean countdown, press the COOKING TIME pad. - If the shelves become hard to slide, apply a small amount of vegetable oil or cooking oil to a paper towel and wipe the edges of the shelves with the paper towel.
+To return to the clean countdown, press the SELF CLEAN STD/LOW pad. - If the racks become hard to slide, wipe the rack supports with cooking oil.